 Somehow I feel that “I am an atheist” should constitute a statement of a stronger sort, one with a certain brashness, even militancy to it, implying a radically different approach to living.
 As a result of declaring oneself an atheist, how does one demonstrate this in action?
 What do atheists celebrate?
 What daily priorities and goals supplant conventional ones in their community?
 Not much, it seems, apart from freeing up Sunday mornings to do other things besides going to church (not a particularly strong selling point to the many Christians who themselves don’t go to church).

-Monogamy must be considered from two aspects, the objective (legal) and the subjective (moral).
+Monogamy must be considered from two aspects, the objective (legal) and the subjective (ethical).
 The legal is fairly straightforward: you either accept the universal right to divorce, or you don’t; and you either accept the right to commit adultery without violating the law, or you don’t.
+I thus demarcate how monogamy falls along the continuum based not on what is allowed but what is not allowed.
 Under strict monogamy (level 1), divorce is prohibited.
 (In patriarchal regimes that practice polygyny, to be sure, the husband may easily dispose of one or more of his wives, but I refer here to monogamy in the Western tradition.)
 Up until the Enlightenment, a wife could not sue for divorce except in rare cases, e.g., where the husband was impotent and incapable of fathering children.
-Many societies right up to our time have practiced strict monogamy, including secular nations such as Cultural Revolution-era Communist China and present-day North Korea, and England up through the Renaissance (if sexual affairs are so rare in Shakespeare’s plays, it’s because it was a capital crime in Elizabethan England).
-These regimes cow their population into a terror of adultery, which is punishable by death, and divorce is only ever allowed under the most exceptional of circumstances.
+Many societies right up to our time have practiced strict monogamy, including secular nations such as Cultural Revolution-era Communist China and present-day North Korea, and England up through the Renaissance; if sexual affairs are so rare in Shakespeare’s plays, it’s because it was a capital crime in Elizabethan England.
+These regimes cow their population into a terror of adultery, typically punishable by death, and divorce only ever allowed under the most exceptional of circumstances.

 When divorce is established as a right, one that can be initiated with equal ease by the husband or the wife, we move up to level 2, serial monogamy.
 Serial monogamy acknowledges that marriages frequently misfire, and allows unfortunate couples a way out and another chance.
 At the same time, adultery remains a severely punishable offense.
-In relaxed monogamy (level 3), in contrast, the punitive treatment of adultery is eased or it’s left wholly unpunished.
+With relaxed monogamy (level 3), punitive adultery is eased or it’s left wholly unpunished.
 This is the general condition in the developed world today, though in the US, certain occupations (the military) continue to forbid adultery on pain of termination and scandal, and of course adultery can determine the outcome of child custody cases in divorce court.
-No US presidential candidate is electable who is not married.
-It need not be the candidate’s first spouse, but there must be a spouse, and the discovery of an extramarital affair in the highest office is traumatic for much of the population.
+No US presidential candidate is electable who is not married; it need not be the candidate’s first spouse, but there must be a spouse, and the discovery of an extramarital affair in the highest office is traumatic for much of the nation.
 In this respect, the presidential office corresponds to level 2 on the continuum.
 For the population as a whole, most people are sympathetic to adultery in a loveless or failed marriage, as long as it is transitional and serves to dissolve the marriage.
-Legally speaking, then, the average Westerner is generally accepting of relaxed monogamy (level 3), that is, the right to commit adultery without legal or other onerous consequences.
+Legally speaking, then, the average Westerner is generally accepting of relaxed monogamy (level 3), namely the right to commit adultery without legal or other onerous ramifications.

 Polyamory (level 4) is the practice of romantically and sexually cohabiting with any combination of adults, openly and in mutual acceptance, and to form families and raise children collectively in such arrangements.
 Polyamory is not presently enshrined as a legal right in any country, though it is practiced informally by a growing minority of people, particularly among the well-educated.
 Like communitarianism, it represents an ideal, with no established tradition or precedents to draw upon and requiring much ongoing experimentation.
 And like the challenges of intellectual spirituality, it’s not an easy concept for many to get their head around and is certainly not for everyone.

-This point needs stressing: what all three institutions (state, religion, family) share at level 4 is that while they represent an ideal, they are also optional.
+This point needs stressing: what all three institutions—the state, religion, the family—share at level 4 is that while they represent an ideal, they are optional.
 They develop and grow by example and persuasion rather than coercion.
 They demand only the right of enthusiasts to practice them and expressly resist the urge to impose them on the rest of the population, as to do so would betray the totalitarian impulse.
 We will assume for the purpose of this discussion that the majority of people everywhere would consider level 3 a sufficient realization and outcome of society’s legally enshrined freedoms, whereas level 4 is merely theoretical.

 What accounts for the paradox that so many people rush into a marriage only to cheat, have affairs and get divorced, yet to raise this highly realistic possibility instantly wrecks the marriage prospect at the outset?
 Monogamy, like dogma, is all or nothing.
 It cannot tolerate the critical gaze but must be accepted on faith or not at all.
-That’s because it’s a religion in its own right.
-Monogamism is the Ur-religion, providing the template and structure for all patriarchal religions.
+And the reason for this is that monogamy, or monogamism, is a religion in its own right.
+It is the Ur-religion providing the template and structure for all patriarchal religions.
 The sine qua non of acceptance into the religion is unquestioning faith.
 The marriage proposal is the binding declaration of this faith; the elaborate wedding, its baptismal ritual.
 To question the necessity of lifelong sexual fidelity is blasphemy, and adultery is sacrilege, resulting in hasty excommunication—divorce.
-All religions have zero tolerance for irony and humor, and monogamism is no different; the mere suggestion of relaxing its strictures unleashes the wrath of jealousy, with or without cause (on the mutual policing and surveillance regimes couples voluntarily institute see Laura Kipnis’ Against Love).
+All religions have zero tolerance for irony and humor, and monogamism is no exception; the mere suggestion of relaxing its strictures unleashes the wrath of jealousy, with or without cause (on the mutual policing and surveillance regimes couples voluntarily institute see Laura Kipnis’ Against Love).
 And like all religions, monogamism requires exclusiveness among its faithful.
-Just as Christians regard their religion as the only true faith of the world’s faiths, and Muslims and Hindus and Buddhists theirs, monogamists likewise believe monogamy is the only possible sexual arrangement for domestic life, and anything else is a violation of nature.
-Not to believe this makes one an infidel in the eyes of the religious and “atheists” alike.
+Just as Christians regard their religion as the only true faith among the world’s faiths, and Muslims and Hindus and Buddhists theirs, monogamists likewise believe monogamy is the only possible sexual arrangement for domestic life, and anything else is a violation of nature.
+Not to believe this makes one an infidel in the eyes of the religious and atheists alike.